Iona-Iobidze/Special_Symbol_Clipper/README.md

 Simply run the script in your terminal.
 A dialog box will appear displaying a list of keywords.
 Select the keyword for the symbol you want to copy, and the corresponding symbol will be copied to your clipboard.

-## Customizing the Script

-The script is extremely customizable and can be upgraded easily with almost no code knowledge.

 ## Shortcut

 For quick and easy use of this script, it is suggested to link this script to a keyboard shortcut.
 This will allow you to run the script with just a key press, making it even more convenient to use.